TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Amanda Montgomery, Marketing Manager at Social Media Delivered, explains that her “love for travel and time abroad have been the result of connections made through social media.”
 Specifically, she refers to herself as “A Texan on Twitter Turned World Traveler,” when she “set off for Pamplona to run with the bulls after meeting a girl from Ohio who used the hashtag #summerabroad.”

-The Need for Balance
+The Need for Balance While Traveling

-Elizabeth L. Paul and Sigal Brier of the Psychology Department at New Jersey College even coined the term “friendsickness,” meaning the distress caused by the loss of old friends.
+Elizabeth L. Paul and Sigal Brier of the Psychology Department at New Jersey College even coined the term “friendsickness,” meaning the distress caused by losing old friends.
 Even though their research from 2001 investigated the transition to college, the research could also relate equally to travel.
 As Ellison argues, “the ability to stay in touch via Facebook may offset feelings of “friendsickness.”
 So technology can even help to make you feel better when you are experiencing the lows of reverse culture shock.
 Just be sure that you do not let your “friendsickness” inhibit your life back home either.

 Works Cited